pvdabeel/mycowboy/README.md

 ## Installation instructions:

-1. Ensure you have [bitbar](https://github.com/matryer/bitbar/releases/latest) installed.
+1. Ensure you have [xbar](https://github.com/matryer/xbar/releases/latest) installed.
 2. Execute 'sudo easy_install requests tinydb==3.9 keyring==8.7 pathos pyobjc-framework-CoreLocation googlemaps' in Terminal.app
-3. Ensure your bitbar plugins directory does not have a space in the path (A known bitbar bug)
-4. Copy [mycowboy.15m.py](mycowboy.15m.py) and library directory with its files to your bitbar plugins folder and chmod +x the file from your terminal in that folder
+3. Copy [mycowboy.15m.py](mycowboy.15m.py) and library directory with its files to your xbar plugins folder and chmod +x the file from your terminal in that folder
-5. Run bitbar
+4. Run xbar